MrDrProfNo/Friction-Circle-F26/README.txt

 ### Installation Instructions ###

-The code was designed to run on a Windows OS and python 3.5.2; failure to do so may result in problems.
+The code was designed to run on a Windows OS and python 3.5.2; I make no guarantee that it will work elsewhere.

 Step 1: Install Python 3.5.2